JCPlaymaker/INF5153_TP2/README.md

-Here is some code examples to test certain HTTPRequests To delete a single element:
+Here is some code examples to test certain HTTPRequests\n To delete a single element:
 ```
 (async function deleteLogement(id) {